The middle of the semester is here and it may feel like you’re just barely surviving grad school.

 We’ve been there.
 Surviving grad school, let alone thriving, isn’t always easy—but we have some suggestions to keep your excitement and momentum going.

 Here are some of our favorite ways to help you stay focused in grad school.

 1. Take a day off—intentionally

-Take a day to relax and recalibrate, but you have to decide to do it beforehand.
+Take a day to relax and recalibrate.
+And decide to do it beforehand.
 Spending a day or a weekend accidentally doing nothing for your thesis or dissertation is not the same as intentionally stepping away.

 2. Block unproductive sites or apps

 This is one of our favorite ways to focus in grad school, because so much of your work happens on a computer with your phone nearby.

 Install a browser extension like Freedom to block the sites you know will distract you, like social media, shopping sites, or Wikipedia (we’ve all been down that rabbit hole at 2 a.m.).

 There’s a little work up front, but once you have the extension set up, it prevents you from opening those new tabs and you can really get down to business.